yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/edge-router-buses/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/edge-router-buses/index.html).

+Layout Features Tutorial

-## EdgeRouter with Bus-style Routing
+# EdgeRouter with Bus-style Routing

 This demo shows how to configure the EdgeRouter to generate orthogonal bus-style routes.
 A bus is a segment shared by multiple edges.
 The actual nodes are attached to the bus with shorter segments.